Affine transverse foliations in sphere bundles: Random quasisections

+Next, we extend each random partial section continuously everywhere except for the set of vertices of $\mathcal{D}$.

-\textbf{ For the beginning we assume that~$\mathcal{Q}$ is{ antipodally generic}.} We use Sullivan's construction from~\cite{Sullivan}, which we call \textit{the geodesic filling}: ``For each codimension~$1$ cell choose a point and in the sphere above this point construct an arc between the two points determined by the previous choices in the two adjacent top cells.
+For the extension, we use Sullivan's construction, which we call \textit{the geodesic filling}.
+Here is a quotation from~\cite{Sullivan}: ``For each codimension~$1$ cell choose a point and in the sphere above this point construct an arc between the two points determined by the previous choices in the two adjacent top cells.
 Now spread these arcs over the codimension~$1$ cells to partially fill in the discontinuity of our preliminary cross section.
 Now over a point in a codimension~$2$ cell we find the boundary of a triangle.
 We fill in this boundary with a triangle as before and proceed this way down to the zero dimensional cells...
-If we inductively choose geodesic arcs, geodesic triangles, geodesic tetrahedra, etc., we would have for each zero cell~$v$ (that is, for each vertex) constructed a map of the boundary of an~$n$-simplex~$\Delta^n$ into~$S^{n-1}$ where each face is carried into a geodesic simplex. ''
+If we inductively choose geodesic arcs, geodesic triangles, geodesic tetrahedra, etc., we would have for each zero cell~$v$ (that is, for each vertex) constructed a map of the boundary of an~$n$-simplex~$\Delta^n$ into~$S^{n-1}$ where each face is carried into a geodesic simplex.''
+This construction works correctly for generic point configurations only.
+For instance, two antipodal points in a configuration would create a problem since the shortest connecting arc is ill-defined for them.

+However, the generic choice of the starting points $\mathbf{p}_1,...,\mathbf{p}_C$ of the quasisections guarantees that in our construction geodesic filling works correctly.